Softvelum/whep-load-tester/README.md

 # WHEP Load Tester

-This is a tool for testing WHEP WebRTC playback capacity.
+This is a tool for testing WHEP WebRTC playback performance.
 It launches the simultaneous playback of any number of sessions for a WHEP stream.
 This way you can test the capacity of your WebRTC WHEP solution and see its performance limits.

 It's brought to you by [Softvelum](https://softvelum.com/) and it's part of our [WebRTC bundle](https://softvelum.com/webrtc/).